-Join Ben Long for an in-depth discussion in this video Setting the date and time, part of Shooting with the Nikon D5100.
+Join Ben Long for an in-depth discussion in this video Setting the date and time, part of Nikon D5100 Essential Training.

 Your camera has a clock and a calendar in it.…Every time you take a picture, the date and time are stored with that picture.…This can be very handy when you're editing, not just to find out when you took…a picture, but for sorting your images or searching for images or for…geotagging your images.…With the right hardware and software, you can add longitude and latitude data to…your images in post-production,…but for that to work you have to have the camera's clock set properly.…Also, if you travel, you'll want to reset the clock as you change time zones,…so knowing how to set the date and time is very important.…